BASS Sociology and Criminology / Overview

 - Apply through UCAS .

-- You are interested in the critical assumptions made about life and in exploring theories of criminology
+- Explore the critical assumptions made about life, and theories of criminology.

-- You want to understand the causes and consequences of crime in relation to social issues, discussing engaging, real-world research.
+- Understand the causes and consequences of crime in relation to social issues, discussing engaging, real-world research.

 Courses in related subject areas